MadTubi/MadTubi/README.md

 - 👋 Hi, I’m Madison.
 - 👀 I’m interested in video games, books,art, and coding.
-- 🌱 I’m currently practing on coding in HTML/CSS and Java as a refresher.
+- 🌱 I’m currently refeshing my skills in Java and Python.
-- 💞️ I’m looking for a full time or partime position in web development or software engineering.
+- 💞️ I’m looking for a full time or partime position in web development or software development.
 - 📫 How to reach me my email is madtay324@gmail.com/

 <!---